5 Sleep Foundations Every Pediatric OT Should Know

 - Create a safe space for families to share frustrations without judgment

-- Identify patterns in routines, environment, sensory differences, and coexisting conditions
+- Identify patterns in overall daily and bedtime routines, environment, sensory differences, and coexisting conditions

 This groundwork reveals where small shifts can unlock big changes.